Ákos Bertalan Apatóczky

-Ákos Bertalan Apatóczky (阿保磯 (阿保矶, Ābǎojī: Wade–Giles: A Pao-chi)); born 12 July 1974 in Budapest, Hungary is a Hungarian Sinologist and Mongolist, mostly known for his historical linguistic research on Middle Mongol sources written in Chinese script, currently the Chair of the Department of Chinese Studies at the Institute of Oriental Languages and Cultures (Károli Gáspár University (KRE)).
+Ákos Bertalan Apatóczky (阿保磯 (阿保矶, Ābǎojī)); born 12 July 1974 in Budapest, Hungary is a Hungarian Sinologist and Mongolist, mostly known for his historical linguistic research on Middle Mongol sources written in Chinese script, currently the Chair of the Department of Chinese Studies at the Institute of Oriental Languages and Cultures (Károli Gáspár University (KRE)).
 Between 2020 and 2022 he worked as the leader of the KRE Sinology Research Group in Budapest, Hungary.
-He is an academician (regular member of the Academia Europaea) and the secretary of the Committee on Oriental Studies at the Hungarian Academy of Sciences.
+He is an academician (regular member of the Academia Europaea), Doctor of Science (DSc) and secretary of the Committee on Oriental Studies at the Hungarian Academy of Sciences.